 In the mobile-driven world, a number of businesses and consumers are using the web, and mobile apps to perform daily basis tasks.
 But they really don’t know as to how an API builds and work?

-In this article, we will discuss as to how to develop an API and How it works?
+In this article, we will discuss API Development and How it works?

 So based on the above scenario, APIs are simple terms to run applications with.
 The same way, there are several APIs available that you can undoubtedly use in your mobile applications.